Strawberry IPM Newsletter No. 2- May 27, 2022

 Feeding damage by deer has been observed in several fields this spring.
 Rows of plants look weak or dead and have few, if any leaves, although the root system may look healthy.
 When deer feed on plants during the winter the plants often die, as they are exposed and the crowns are damaged.
 By the time the mulch is removed, the plants will just look dead, and any evidence left by the deer has been washed away.
 Deer will also feed in the spring, eating leaves and sometimes damaging crowns.
 If deer are a problem in your area, it is best to fence in the planting area before they start feeding in it.
 Temporary electric fences are usually adequate if set up correctly and in a timely manner.
 Always contact your local game warden before you consider dispatching any offending animals.

 Spring Growers’ Twilight Meeting

-2021-2022 New England Small Fruit Management Guides The latest edition of the Guide will soon be available online
+2022-2023 New England Small Fruit Management Guides The latest edition of the Guide is available online

 David T. Handley

 Monmouth, ME 04259 Orono, ME 04473

 Where brand names or company names are used, it is for the reader’s information.
 No endorsement is implied nor is any discrimination intended against products with similar ingredients.
 Always consult product labels for rates, application instructions and safety precautions.
 Users of these producers assume all associated risks.